-This strain has been extensively researched and shown to have potential to support various aspects of health, including immune and digestive health.
+This strain has been extensively researched and shown to have the potential to support various aspects of health, including immune and digestive health.
 However, it has been particularly researched in children, where it has been shown to have encouraging results for gastrointestinal complaints.
-One notable double-blind randomised controlled trial demonstrated the efficacy of B. coagulans Unique IS-2 in reducing the symptoms associated with Irritable Bowel Syndrome in school aged children2.
+One notable double-blind randomised controlled trial demonstrated the efficacy of B. coagulans Unique IS-2 (Health professionals can visit this strain’s entry in the Probiotics Database: Bacillus coagulans Unique IS2.) in reducing the symptoms associated with Irritable Bowel Syndrome in school-aged children2.
 The trial showed significant improvements in:

 This strain was deemed safe for chronic human consumption in 2009 both in Europe and the USA3.
 Since then it has been used widely in food and drink products including infant milk formula, healthy food bars and naturally found in fermented products like sauerkraut and kombucha.

 Furthermore B. coagulans GBI-30, 6086 has shown to decrease upper respiratory and gastrointestinal symptoms in a study of 80 healthy school children, the strain significantly decreased the incidence of respiratory symptoms including:

 The duration of these respiratory associated symptoms including hoarseness, headache, red eyes, and fatigue was also decreased4.